Submission Preparation Checklist

 The journal’s online submission system is the only acceptable means of submitting a manuscript for review.
 Manuscripts sent directly to the editorial office will not be considered.

 When uploading your submission, please upload three documents: a cover page, the article manuscript, and an images document containing photos, illustrations, etc. (if applicable).

-State title of paper; author name; institutional affiliation; name, address, and email address of author to whom correspondence should be sent; acknowledgment (if any) of financial or other assistance.
+State title of paper; author name; institutional affiliation; name, address, and email address of author to whom correspondence should be sent; acknowledgment (if any) of financial or other assistance; and suggested reviewers (see section below on the review process).
 The cover page Word document should be named SURNAME_coverpage.docx.

 Please make sure your manuscript adheres to the following guidelines prior to submission.
 Manuscripts will not be reviewed until they are properly formatted.

 - The manuscript is a Word document titled SURNAME_manuscript.docx.

 - All references to the author’s name have been removed from the manuscript.

 - It has an abstract of no more than 125 words that communicates the research topic and/or question, the main finding or argument, and the significance of the contribution.
 There are no citations in the abstract.